 - The best season to go to Gokarna is from September upto April.
 It gets a little too warm in May and June.

 - There are plenty of resorts and hotels for your stay in Gokarna.
 Recommended amongst them is Namaste Cafe on OM Beach and Kudle Beach Resort on Kudle beach.
-I personally, have stayed at the latter and here is my review of the same.
+I personally, have stayed at the latter.

 - There are plenty of stray dogs on the beaches.
 Though they are harmless, one can always be a little careful.